Deals

 What it does:

-Calcium is critical for bone health: 99 percent of the mineral in our bodies is found in teeth and bones.
-But it’s not just good for building skeletal structure—1 percent of the calcium we ingest helps keep blood vessels healthy and flexible, encourages normal muscle function and nerve transmission, and supports healthy hormones.
+Ninety-nine percent of calcium is found in our teeth and bones, but this mineral isn’t just helpful for building skeletal structure—1 percent of the calcium we ingest helps keep blood vessels healthy and flexible, encourages normal muscle function and nerve transmission, and supports healthy hormones.

 How to get it:

 Our bodies absorb calcium more efficiently when we get it through food—and there are plenty of sources, even if you’re not into dairy.
-Almonds, figs, dandelion greens, tofu, seaweed, and sesame seeds are all excellent (vegan!) options.
+Almonds, dark leafy greens, tofu, seaweed, and sesame seeds are all excellent (vegan!) options.

 Read our full guide to calcium here.